Learn more about how a burning sensation in legs could be a sign of venous disease.

 San Diego Vein Specialists

-If you are concerned about your vein health, it’s worth seeing a vein specialist for a consultation.
+If you are feeling a burning sensation on your lower leg and are concerned about your vein health, it’s worth seeing a vein specialist for a consultation.

 If you suffer from varicose veins or spider veins, we may recommend considering having a procedure done, such as EVLT, to cure the problem.
 If you are considering such a procedure, contact Kafri Wellness Clinic to schedule an evaluation and get more information.